d9beuD/monstercat-dl/README.md

 Download Monstercat songs from your Terminal app!
 All the documentation you need is on the [monstercat-dl website](https://d9beud.com/monstercat-dl/).
 This tool isn't affiliated with Monstercat.

+⚠️ This app allows you to download the free streaming audio file provided by Monstercat.
+This is not the high quality file you can access by subscribing to Monstercat Gold.
+If you realy like Monstercat songs, please consider subscribing.

 ## Table of contents

 - [Requirements](#requirements)